Dr. Anne R. LarsenRetired Faculty

 - Article “‘Dieu se servit de Jeanne d’Arc’: The Textual Public Identity of Martine de Bertereau, Baronne de Beausoleil (ca. 1584–ca. 1645),” Renaissance and Reformation, forthcoming

-- Article “Salons, Network Patronage, and the Self-Representation of French Seventeenth-Century Women of Science,” submitted for publication
+- Article “Salons, Network Patronage, and the Self-Representation of French Seventeenth-Century Women of Science,” Early Modern Women: An Interdisciplinary Journal, forthcoming.

 - The Still and the Compass: Two Women Scientists of Early Modern France, co-editing and translating with Colette Winn, contracted with The Other Voice in Early Modern Europe Series

 - (With Julie D. Campbell) “Early Modern Women's Writing and English Secular Networks,” in The Palgrave Encyclopedia of Early Modern Women's Writing, forthcoming

 - (With Julie D. Campbell) “Early Modern Women’s Writing and French Secular Networks,” in The Palgrave Encyclopedia of Early Modern Women’s Writing, forthcoming

 - “On Editing and Translating the ‘Star of Utrecht’: The Autograph Letters of Anna Maria van Schurman (1601–1678) to André Rivet and Constantijn Huygens” (with Steve Maiullo)

 Published in 2021 and forthcoming

 - “‘My friendship with her is by no means an ordinary one’: The Friendship Alliances of Christian Hebraist Anna Maria van Schurman (1607–1678),” The Seventeenth Century, April 2021